- About Przyborski Productions

 - Scrapbook

-Recently, I spent some time with my friend, director/cinematographer John Pytka at his farm in Western, Pennsylvania.
-John’s retired & just turned 80.
-We shot the bull about 35mm TV commercial production in the 70’s through 90’s.
-Back then, John & his older brother Joe, were Pytka Productions, one of the country’s top TV spot production companies.
+For years, John and I would get together for lunch every month or so.
+We’d share stories about film production in the 70’s through 90’s.
+Back then, John & his older brother Joe, were Pytka Productions, one of the country’s top spot production companies.
 John directed & photographed network commercials for Alamo Car Rental, Gallo Wine, Budweiser, & many more.
 He was often used by San Francisco’s Hal Riney & Partners for iconic ad campaigns, including Ronald Reagan’s “Morning in America”.

-His reel showcases a different style of production than what’s en vogue today.
-It’s slower paced, beautiful photographic images.
+John’s reel from the days of 35mm film, showcases a different style of production than what’s en vogue today.
+It’s well paced, beautiful photographic images.
 Many of the scenes incorporate slow-motion that creates a bigger than life feel to the action.
 I describe them as “moving stills”.
 This contrasts with today’s fast cuts, punchy graphics & rapid camera moves.

 Excela Health wanted the region to be aware of the many accolades they’ve received from providing excellent healthcare.
 For their new TV campaign, Tom Chakurda, Excela’s Chief Marketing & Communications Officer, decided to use black & white for the medical procedures, combined with color for the various accolades.